stefaweb/Q17-Amplifier/Q17-Mini 1.3/README.md

 THD+N: 0.09%<br>
 Idle consumption: 12W @ 240v<br>

-The first version of the board was released on January, 6 2023.
+The first version of the board was released on December 8, 2021.

+Version 1.3 published on August 28, 2022.

 Read the CHANGELOG file to know what's new.